6cdh/op_setup.rkt/README.md

 * counter macro that hijack a function, and record the number of calls and return it when you need: `log-call-times!`
 * threading macro with placeholder `%`: `~>`
 * modulo macro that modulo nested expression: `lc-mod`
-* `C` macro that provide part of C like language experience, support nested infix expression, convenient bitwise operation operator, shorter assignment, send value to function chain in infix syntax.
+* `C` macro that provide part of C like language experience, support nested infix expression, convenient bitwise operation operator, C style assignment.

-# Note

-* Your code should be correct to be copied otherwise the script will complain when analyze the dependency of your code.
-* `copier.rkt` copies a file whose name is given from the command line and print code to stdout.
-* By default, `#lang racket` is not copied.
-Use the `--langline` flag with `copier.rkt` to include it.
-* By default, `copy.sh` copy code to clipboard under Wayland, write your own code if you are under X11 or other platform.
-* modify or add your own functions to `lib.rkt`.